There is unequal resource allocation within our school system.

 What is not shown in the funding data is that the students from higher funded schools typically have parents who are more economically well off, investing more financially into their son or daughter's growth as a student.
 Their investment could come in the form of providing more school resources, or hiring tutors.

-are placed at a
+Students who attend lower funded schools are placed at a disadvantage.

 In the words of the Canadian professor, Marshall McLuhan, "We become what we behold.
 We shape our tools, and thereafter our tools shape us."4 Applied to the classroom, these words form the assumption that the more tools a student has access to, the better his or her learning environment will be.
 With more funding, schools can buy better resources and tools for learning, promoting a better overall learning environment.
 With a better learning environment in higher funded schools, it places the children in the lower funded schools at a disadvantage.